 On a day in late October, my school's non-degree holding teachers were all informed that they had to enroll in a Thai university to get an education degree with a major in English.
 If the teachers failed to do this, they would be subject to termination at a future date.

-At the same time, a teaching colleague, Peter, and I were called individually into a meeting with a Filipina nun who headed the English Program at our school and a Thai teacher who managed foreign teachers.
-Peter and I were both told that we were being terminated at the end of the 2011 school year in March of 2012.
+At the same time, a teaching colleague and I were called individually into a meeting with a foreign nun who headed the English Program at our school and a Thai teacher who managed foreign teachers.
+The colleague and I were both told that we were being terminated at the end of the 2011 school year in March of 2012.
 The reasoning was that because we were both over the age of 60 we had to retire.
 We were being given advance notice so that we could find any future employment if desired.